If you have a question you would like to see here, please ask via my contact page. You may also find the resources section helpful.

 Some other particular favourites, then and now, are: Tom’s Midnight Garden by Philippa Pearce, Roll of Thunder Hear My Cry by Mildred D. Taylor, The Little Princess by Frances Hodgson Burnett and The Wolves of Willoughby Chase by Joan Aiken.

-If I enjoyed Where the World Turns Wild, what other books would you recommend?
+If I enjoyed Where the World Turns Wild or Between Sea and Sky, what other books would you recommend?

 Oooh, so many!
 I’m going to give you a list.
 Many of them are dystopian adventures.